eamena-project/eamena-arches-dev/training/part2_timetable.md

-# Jordan training 2/2
+# Arches/EAMENA Database Manager CPF Training (part 2/2)

 This is the second part of Database Management training for Arches-powered platform, EAMENA compliant, for cultural heritage management.
 The previous part (part 1) took place in person, in Amman, Jordan (5/11/21 - 9/11/21).

 This part 2  consists of 3 different slots of 3-hours each:
   1. Slot 1: Documentation and installation

-2. Slot 2: Navigate through administration tools
+  2. Slot 2: Overview of Database Management tools

   3. Slot 3: Edit as a Database Manager

-This online training will take place online (app to be defined)
+<center>This online training will take place online (Zoom)<\center>

-* Requirements before the start of this the training:
+* Requirements before the start of this the training, for the lead person:
-  - one person for each country (Jordan, Lebanon, Palestine) with:

     + its computer IP (for AWS firewall)

+    + an IDE for code edition
+      - Microsoft VS Code, *or*
+      - Sublime, *or*
+      - Notepad++, *or*
+      - etc.

-    + PuTTY installed
+    + PuTTY SSH client for terminal commands

-    + Filezilla installed
+    + Filezilla SSH client for file transfert

 ---